Historic Sotterley Board Vice President, Gwen Bankins, addressing visitors during 2022's Day of Unity and Healing event

 International Underground Railroad Month Events

-Celebrate International Underground Railroad Month this September by taking a guided tour or attending an event to honor the courageous journeys of famous and lesser-known freedom seekers.
-Kick-off the celebration in late August with a Day of Unity and Healing, and continue honoring these daring heroes by attending a menu of programs and events offered throughout September.
-Discover people who have triumphed in their fight to overcome oppression, and uncover the myriad ways they found freedom and set the seeds for their descendant’s ongoing journey toward civil rights.
+Honor these daring heroes by attending a menu of programs and events offered throughout September.
+Discover people who have triumphed in their fight to overcome oppression.
+Uncover the myriad ways they found freedom and set the seeds for the ongoing journey toward civil rights.

 1